timOTdev/0034_web_developer_bootcamp/notes.md

 ```

 - To add it to the new array, we can just push
-- We need to make the array top level
+- We need to make the array top level so it's accessible by scope
-- We won't have to worry about it later because we will use a database
+- We won't have to worry about this later because we will use a database
 - Instead res.send(), we can use res.redirect() to get back to the same page
 ```js
 var friends = ["Tony", "Miranda", "Justin", "Pierre", "Lilly"];